 If an invention or discovery (including audio-visual and computer materials) was developed using University facilities or funds administered by the University, any person connected with the University who proposes to protect or license it must disclose the details of and assign the rights over the invention or discovery to the University.
 The University may decide to protect or license the discovery or invention, in return for a share of any proceeds that arise from its sale or commercialization.

-The University and inventor each receive 50% of the net income (gross income less direct costs).
-If the University decides not to protect or license, the rights may be reassigned to the inventor,who may then develop any commercial application of the invention or discovery that he or she sees fit.
+The University and inventors each receive 50% of the net income (gross income less direct costs) from the commercialization of University owned intellectual property.
+If the University decides not to protect or license, the rights may be reassigned to the inventor, who may then develop any commercial application of the invention or discovery that he or she sees fit.